 A subject with the absence of a clinical brain, neuropathology, or genetic diagnosis.

-Diagnoses not primarily affecting the brain, but may (or may not) affect brain function.
+Diagnoses made based on the clinical records and review not primarily affecting the brain but can affect brain function.

 Information Regarding Basis of Clinical Brain Diagnosis